Cerebral Palsy Lawyer in Chicago

 Cerebral palsy is one of the most serious health conditions caused by birth injury or medical malpractice during childbirth or labor.

 Every parent hopes for a healthy baby at the end of pregnancy.
-But when that hope is dashed to pieces because your child is born disabled due to the negligence of your doctor, you want him to be accountable and he should be.
+But when that hope is dashed to pieces because your child is born disabled or with a birth injury due to the negligence of your doctor, you want him to be accountable and he should be.
+Reach out to an experienced cerebral palsy lawyer in Chicago to find out what your options are.

 What is Cerebral Palsy